 Taking into account the lock-up agreements, and assuming Robert W. Baird & Co.
-Incorporated does not release shareholders from these agreements, an additional 22,540,558 of our shares will be eligible for sale in the public market subject to volume, manner of sale, and other limitations under Rules 144 and 701 beginning 90 days after the date of this prospectus (unless the lock-up period is extended as described above and in "Underwriting").
+Incorporated does not release shareholders from these agreements, an additional 21,670,993 of our shares, assuming no exercise of the over-allotment option, will be eligible for sale in the public market subject to volume, manner of sale, and other limitations under Rules 144 and 701 beginning 90 days after the date of this prospectus (unless the lock-up period is extended as described above and in "Underwriting").